Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 *Note: I made this test with a pre-opened browser and my own PC, otherwise it would've been very likely that my sister opened Internet Explorer.*

 ### chatting

-     independent chatting like in facebook with videochat  so that we dont need to go to the aspects page for again and again for chatting with friends
+ independent chattingbar floating on page without need to going to aspects page  again and again for chatting with friends